-Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
+- Part 4: Complete this part.
+An adult must sign the form. - Part 5: This part is optional and does not affect your children's eligibility for free or reduced price meals.
 If you do not select race or ethnicity, one may be selected based on visual observation.

 Please note: Children who meet the definition of homeless, migrant or runaway, are eligible for free meals.
-However, the schooldistrict must have documentation on file from a migrant coordinator, homeless/runaway liaison or the district's Direct Certificationlist to approve the child for free meals.
+However, the schooldistrict must have documentation on file from a migrant coordinator, homeless/runaway liaison or the district's Direct Certification list to approve the child for free meals.